Aidandedecker/Setting-up-a-Celo-full-node-/README.md

     $ nvm install 10
     $ nvm use 10
     $ npm install -g @celo/celocli
-   The following argument makes sure that the celo.env file will utilize dependencies from node.js.
+   The following argument makes sure that the celo.env file will always be loaded in to the terminal.
    "#!" is an interpreter directive commonly called a "shebang".
    /bin/bash is the path to interpret in bash.